Enjoy some of what St. Catharines and Niagara have to offer outdoors.

 Friends of Short Hills Park is a community-based organization dedicated to preserving the cultural and natural integrity of Short Hills Provincial Park through liaising with Ontario Parks, volunteer work, public education and fundraising activities.

 Happy Rolph's Animal Farm is a 15.06-acre municipal park on the shores of Lake Ontario.
-It boasts one of Canada's most exotic collections of flowering rhododendrons and a petting farm, which operates from Victoria Day to Thanksgiving weekend.
+Happy Rolph's boasts one of Canada's most exotic collections of flowering rhododendrons and houses a number of farm animals from Victoria Day until Thanksgiving.

 Hundreds of ducks, geese and native birds live in the adjacent pond.
 The site is home to the 9/11 Memorial Walkway, commemorating Canadians who lost their lives in the September 11, 2001 tragedy.
 Picnic and playground facilities include a pavilion and washrooms.